mariadb-corporation/MaxScale/Documentation/Filters/Wcar.md

 ```
 maxplayer summary /path/to/capture.cx
 ```
+Run `maxplayer --help` to see the command line options.
+The help output is also shown at the end of this file.

 The replay also requires a user account using which the captured traffic is replayed.
 This user must have access to all the tables in question.
 In practice